jhobbs/mathnotes/physics/motion.md

 ---
 layout: page
-title: Newtonian Mechanics
+title: Newtonian Motion
 ---

+# Newtonian Motion

-# Energy, Work, Momentum
+## Energy, Work, Momentum

 Kinetic Energy - scalar quantity, unit is joules. $v$ here is the magnitude of the velocity.